DiegoAll/cloudtrail-enrichment-api-golang/README.md

 Security monitoring REST API that performs IP geolocation enrichment based on AWS CloudTrail logs.

+Although it might seem like an anti-pattern, it is not in this context.
+There is a clear separation of concerns in data persistence.
+However, some potential failure risks may still exist.
+The architecture aims to leverage the strengths of MongoDB to store and process CloudTrail logs.

 <p align="center">
   <img src="diagram.png" width="500"/>
 </p>